4.1 – Quick recap

 Taxes on long term capital gains for equity and mutual funds are discussed below –

-It is NIL only if the transactions (buy/sells) are executed on recognized stock exchanges where STT (Security transaction tax) is paid.
+The above taxation rate is only if the transactions (buy/sells) are executed on recognized stock exchanges where STT (Security transaction tax) is paid.
 As discussed above, LTCG is for holding period more than 1 year.

 If the transactions (buy/sells) are executed through off-market transfer where shares are transferred from one person to another via delivery instruction booklet and not via a recognized exchange then LTCG is 20% in case of non-listed stocks, and 10% on listed stocks.
 (Listed are those which trade on recognized exchanges).
 Do note that when you carry an off-market transaction Security Transaction Tax (STT) is not paid, but you end up paying higher capital gains tax.